 The IMS program provides the framework and support for conducting international research among large business enterprises, small-to-medium enterprises, universities, and research institutions.
 IMS makes it easy to become involved in global research through its support activities.
 Participants may join an existing or developing project consortium, or initiate their own project.
 To join a project, the organization maintains this web portal where researchers may browse the database for projects seeking partners and contact the originator, or an IMS Regional Secretariat or MTP Project Development Coach for assistance.
 Researchers that have an idea for research and want to initiate their own project will find all the necessary tools on-line including an interactive collaborative website, procedures, available assistance, and templates for submitting a proposal.

 The IMS organization consists of an International Steering Committee (ISC) headed by a Chairman, Regional Secretariats in each member country/country group (Participant Region), and an Inter-Regional Secretariat.
 IMS provides an international collaborative environment for a robust exchange of ideas and synergy creation.
-The IMS organization is currently comprised of five Participant Regions including the European Union, Korea, Mexico, Switzerland, and the United States of America.
+The IMS organization is currently comprised of five Participant Regions including the European Union, Mexico, and the United States of America.
 In total, IMS serves over 30 countries throughout the world.
 IMS is open to new members and encourages governments to join as a full Participant or as an Associate.

 IMS offers through its Manufacturing Technology Platform program the possibility for industrial research to share experiences, best practices, and to develop a common vision.
 Each Region has a host for IMS that supports the Regional Secretariat office and local activities.
 The organization is directed by the ISC that comprises delegations from the Region.
 Each delegation is led by a Head of Delegation (HoD), and comprises industry and government observers.
 The ISC holds regular meetings and workshops to promote research.
 The Regional Secretariats are the backbone of the program, as they implement program objectives and make recommendations to their delegation to help steer the organization.
 The Inter-Regional Secretariat (IRS) is the administrative arm of IMS, and is directed by the Chairman and the ISC.
 Chairmanship rotates every 30 months and is currently held by the United States of America.